When your loved one can no longer live independently, you may consider options for long-term care.

 Consult a Geriatric Care Manager

 Sometimes, however, families do not get along, and arguments hinder long-term care discussions.
-In cases of familial conflict – or when families cannot help their loved ones plan because of geographic distance or busy schedules – a geriatric care manager may be able to help.
+In cases of familial conflict – or when families can't help their loved ones plan because of geographic distance or busy schedules – a geriatric care manager may be able to help.

 A geriatric care manager or aging life care coordinator is a professional who could help your family navigate long-term care.
 They can help you talk to your loved one about long-term care options.
 As individuals with experience in fields related to aging, they can help answer complex questions about emotionally challenging topics.